 A good one will have plenty of space, cook quickly and evenly, and be easy to use and clean.
-Pick a dud and you could be left with badly cooked food and a hob that takes ages to heat up.
+Pick a dud and you could be left with badly cooked food and a hob that takes ages to heat up your food.

 Watch our video to get the lowdown on how to choose a new cooker that's right for you.

 There are a couple of different combinations of fuel type and technology.
-You can have all-gas, all-electric or a dual-fuel cooker that has an electric oven and gas hob.
-With electric models your main choice is what kind of hob you get.
+You can have all-gas, all-electric or a dual-fuel cooker; the latter has an electric oven and gas hob.
+With all-electric models you also have the choice of either a ceramic or induction hob.

-These have an electric oven and hob.
-Most have fan or fan-assisted ovens, which should help to spread heat more evenly around the oven cavity.
+These have an electric oven and electric ceramic hob.
+Most have true fan or fan-assisted ovens, which should help to spread heat evenly around the oven cavity.

 There are occasions when conventional heat – top and bottom heat without a fan – is an advantage, and if you get a cooker with a double oven, you'll usually get one conventional oven and one with a fan.

 These have an electric oven and electric induction hob.
-Induction hobs heat quickly and efficiently, and the hob zones themselves don’t get hot during cooking, which can be handy.
+Induction hobs heat food quickly, and the hob zones themselves don’t get hot during cooking, which makes them more efficient.
 But you’ll need iron-based pans, such as stainless steel, which can be an extra expense.

-All-gas cookers are the cheapest to cook with, and the gas hobs are usually easier to control than standard electric hobs.
-However, the oven cooking results can be a bit less uniform than in an electric model.
+All-gas cookers are the cheapest to cook with, and gas hobs are usually more responsive than electric ceramic hobs.
+However, oven cooking results are often less uniform than electric.

-These have a gas hob and an electric oven, providing the best of both worlds for some people, with an easy-to-control and quick-to-heat gas hob, and an electric oven that heats evenly.
+These have a gas hob and an electric oven.
+This provides the best of both worlds for some people, with an easy-to-control gas hob, and an electric oven that heats evenly.

 Gas and dual-fuel cookers will need to be installed by a Gas Safe-registered engineer.

-If you're keen to have an induction hob on your freestanding cooker, you should expect to pay between £400 and £600.
-Some can cost up to £1,000, although this is still likely to be cheaper than buying a double oven and induction hob separately.
+If you're keen to have an induction hob on your freestanding cooker, you should expect to pay at least £500.
+Some can cost up to £1,000.
+If you're looking in this price bracket, you may want to consider buying a double built-in oven and induction hob separately.

 The cheapest cookers usually have just one oven, plus a storage drawer.
 But if you're willing to pay a little more you will get more features and more stylish designs.